tragisch/MMatrix/README.md

 # MMatrix

-**MMatrix** is a C matrix library for macOS, supporting both dense and sparse matrix formats with SIMD and BLAS acceleration.
-It is modular, benchmark-oriented, and designed for scientific computing and neural network applications.
+**MMatrix** is my personal C matrix library playground for macOS, supporting both dense and sparse matrix formats with SIMD and BLAS acceleration.

 ---